 There are cases where a lump sum annuity will be of great benefit to the award winner.
 Maybe you are skilled at a certain line of business, but lack the capital to get started.
 An early release of the money which is due to you would be the obvious solution, as it would allow you to get started in business without needing to prepare business proposals and attempt to borrow money.
 If the business begins making a profit quickly, you could have the income which you would have received from the annuity payout over time as well as the capital investment in the business.

 There is also the consideration of real estate.
 If you are awarded money over time instead of a lump sum annuity, you will be able to pay your rent but you will not be able to build up an asset using property.
 It may be possible to persuade a mortgage lender to lend you money based on the guaranteed payments you have, or you could find a company that would be willing to provide you with a settlement loan, but you will still have more freedom with a lump sum.
 You can choose a property to buy which will suit your needs, and you can even split the money between your residence and income property.

 The one consideration which may make you decide to stick with the regular payments is taxation.
 If you change the terms of a court order so that the money is no longer paid as part of it, you could find yourself in a situation where you are paying more tax.
 Make sure you consult a competent tax professional before you make a final choice, and make sure you get your annuities explained to you.
 Although the amount involved may be small, with compound interest they can grow large over time.
 Plan your future carefully before you decide on a lump sum annuity.

-Asta Funding (ASFI) Earning Somewhat Positive Media Coverage, Study Finds - The Lincolnian Online
+Asta Funding (ASFI) Earning Positive Media Coverage, Report Shows - The Ledger Gazette

 Many, if not all of the links on this website are affiliate links which means that we will be compensated if you choose to buy at some point in the near future.
 Please accept our sincere thanks for your support.